iBennyBoo/ResourceAuditor/README.md

 This was my first time using corsproxy.io, so it took me a while to get a grasp on it.
 Browser security naturally prevents JavaScript from reading headers of other websites.
 To solve this, I implemented a CORS Proxy integration.
 This allows the application to remain entirely front-end, while still providing the dynamic functionality of a back-end scanner.

 ### How to Run Locally
 1.)
-Clone the repository: git clone https://github.com/your-username/security-auditor.git 2.)
-Open the folder in VS Code.
+Clone the repository: git clone https://github.com/your-username/security-auditor.git<br>
+2.)
+Open the folder in VS Code.<br>
 3.)
-Open with Live Server.
+Open with Live Server.<br>
 4.)
-Enter a domain to begin the scan.
+Enter a domain to begin the scan.<br>